Image credits: © Toyota.

 Reinforcing the company's environmental lead in the drive towards sustainable mobility, Toyota's Hybrid Synergy Drive® technology has been specifically designed to be 'future proof', and is readily adaptable to use in Plug-in Hybrid Vehicles (PHEV), Electric Vehicles (EV) and Fuel Cell Vehicles (FCV).

-The Significance of Fuel Cell Technology
+The Significance of Fuel Cell Technology2011 Toyota FCV-R Concept

-Toyota believes that the solutions to energy and emissions issues offered by the Fuel Cell Vehicle (FCV) make it the closest technology yet to the ultimate eco-car, wîth hydrogen as an ideal, ultra-clean energy source.Producing electricity through a chemical reaction between hydrogen (stored in the vehicle) and oxygen (from the air), a fuel cell structure comprises electrodes and polyelectrolyte films sandwiched between separators.
+Producing electricity through a chemical reaction between hydrogen (stored in the vehicle) and oxygen (from the air), a fuel cell structure comprises electrodes and polyelectrolyte films sandwiched between separators.
 When hundreds of cells are stacked together, the result is a fuel cell 'stack', known as an FC stack.

-Generating zero CO2, NOx or PM and wîth water vapour the only emission, a fuel cell displays outstanding energy efficiency.
+Generating zero CO2, NOx or PM and with water vapour the only emission, a fuel cell displays outstanding energy efficiency.
 In theory, it can convert as much as 83% of hydrogen's energy into electric power.
-This is about twice the efficiency possible wîth current generation petrol and diesel engines.
+This is about twice the efficiency possible with current generation petrol and diesel engines.

-Not only does a hydrogen fuel cell powertrain's extreme efficiency save energy and drive down costs, it also delivers a uniquely quiet, smooth driving experience wîth the bare minimum of noise, vibration or harshness, while providing a long driving range and a refuelling process as quick as that of conventionally powered vehicles.
+Not only does a hydrogen fuel cell powertrain's extreme efficiency save energy and drive down costs, it also delivers a uniquely quiet, smooth driving experience with the bare minimum of noise, vibration or harshness, while providing a long driving range and a refuelling process as quick as that of conventionally powered vehicles.

 Key Challenge: The Hydrogen Infrastructure

 Offering future global energy security, hydrogen can be made from a wide variety of raw materials, from petroleum and natural gas to biomass.
 It can also be produced through the electrolysis of water.
-Carrying out electrolysis using electricity generated from natural energy sources such as solar, wind or hydro-power enables the production of hydrogen without the commensurate generation of significant CO2 emissions.Nonetheless, a smooth shift to a hydrogen-based society will be a significant undertaking.
-Reaching a consensus on from what to make hydrogen, how to deliver it and how to implement a fuelling infrastructure depends on the combined efforts of all sectors of society, including governments.
+Carrying out electrolysis using electricity generated from natural energy sources such as solar, wind or hydro-power enables the production of hydrogen without the commensurate generation of significant CO2 emissions.

 To that end -and in anticipation of the imminent commercialisation of a number of FCVs - Toyota, amongst other manufacturers, signed a Letter of Únderstanding in September 2009 calling for oil and energy companies and government organisations to cooperate in the creation of hydrogen infrastructure networks of sufficient density in Europe, Japan, Korea and the Únited States in 2015.